MechaniclMan/Dragonade/readme.txt

 Update History:

+Version 1.6.2:
+  Additions:
+   - Added "RebalanceScoreLimit" setting.

+  Changes:
+   - Players on teams other than Nod/GDI will no longer be affected by team remixing/rebalancing/swapping.
+   - The icons over Loot powerups now work for weapons with no powerup model.
+   - The vehicle limit reached message will no longer play on maps without a vehicle factory.

+  Bug Fixes:
+   - Fixed a client crash.

 Version 1.6.1:
   Changes:
    - The UAV Crate will now temporarily reactivate a team's radar if it is offline.